 The easiest and fastest way to use auto-instrumentation is via the Dynatrace Gradle plugin.
 The Dynatrace Gradle plugin automatically triggers auto-instrumentation on every build.
-Because auto-instrumentation inserts OneAgent for Mobile start-up at the beginning of the application start procedure, you can't control the start-up sequence using OneAgent for Mobile SDK calls.
-OneAgent for Mobile ignores multiple start-up calls.
+Because auto-instrumentation inserts OneAgent start-up at the beginning of the application start procedure, you can't control the start-up sequence using OneAgent SDK calls.
+OneAgent ignores multiple start-up calls.

 If you can't use the Dynatrace Gradle plugin because you don't build your app using the Android Gradle plugin, or the Dynatrace Gradle plugin is incompatible with your build script, then you can run the auto-instrumentation script from the command line.

-- Auto-instrumentation has to add OneAgent for Mobile code into the primary
+- Auto-instrumentation has to add OneAgent code into the primary

 .dexfile.
 There are some limitations for multi-dex applications.